Conor247/Barcode-Validator/README.md

 ## Technical Features

 ### Strategy Pattern
-* Each algorithm is encapsulated in its own class, promoting separation of concerns.
+* Each validation is encapsulated in its own class, promoting separation of concerns.
-* Algorithms can be tested individually.
+* The validations can be tested individually.

 ### Facade Pattern
 * Provides a simplified interface to a complex subsystem.